mattmezza/vhost-creator/README.md

 - `sudo ./vhost-creator.sh`
 - follow Instructions

+or for the most adventurous just run `curl -s https://raw.githubusercontent.com/mattmezza/vhost-creator/master/install.sh | sh` to install it globally for your user (you can use the script afterwards with `sudo vhost-creator`)

 Don't forget to add a A record from your DNS pointing to your web server IP address.

 You can also mv the script to a system wide bin folder or add it to your bash profile.